cs1302uga/cs1302-tutorials/unix/unix-tutorial.rst

 Unix systems come with a digital copy of their manual, which provides detailed information about the programs and features that are available.
-To access the manual entry ("man" page) for a command, enter the ``man`` (manual) command and supply the command name you want to lookup as a command-line argument.
+To access the manual entry ("man" page) for a command, enter the ``man`` (manual) command and supply the command name you want to look up as a command-line argument.
 To exit a man page, press the ``q`` key.

 .. code-block:: shell